 Most mobile operators now realize that offloading data traffic to Wi-Fi can, and must, play a significant role in helping them avoid clogged networks and unhappy customers.
 In addition, service providers (SPs) are struggling to understand new business models for making money from Wi-Fi.
-However, there is currently very little knowledge about how end users are actually using Wi-Fi, how they want to employ it in the future, and, more specifically, about what drives them to connect their devices to the Internet with Wi-Fi rather than "mobile."1
+However, there is currently very little knowledge about how end users are actually using Wi-Fi, how they want to employ it in the future, and more specifically, about what drives them to connect their devices to the Internet with Wi-Fi rather than "mobile."

-To learn more, the Cisco[®] Internet Business Solutions Group (IBSG) conducted a survey of 1,060 Canadian mobile users to understand their needs and behaviors, current and future mobile usage, and level of interest in Wi-Fi and new forms of monetization.
+To learn more, the Cisco® Internet Business Solutions Group (IBSG) conducted a survey of 769 Mexican mobile users with either a wired or wireless broadband connection to understand their needs and behaviors, current and future mobile usage, and level of interest in Wi-Fi and new forms of monetization.
 The research findings are important because they allow SPs to understand the size of the opportunity, develop strategies for success, and differentiate their Wi-Fi offerings and initiatives to become more competitive.